FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

     ColumnIndex:  Number of NFs per NFV Service Instance, 1..10.
     Value:        Total number of physical processor cores used for NFs.

+# NFV Service Data-Plane Benchmarking

+NF service density scenarios should have their data-plane performance benchmarked using existing and/or emerging network benchmarking standards as noted earlier.

+Following metrics should be measured (or calculated) and reported:

+* Packet throughput rate (packets-per-second)
+  * Specific to tested packet size or packet sequence (e.g. some type of packet size mix sent in recurrent sequence).
+  * Applicable types of throughput rate: NDR, PDR, MRR.
+* (Calculated) Bandwidth throughput rate (bits-per-second) corresponding to the measured packet throughput rate.
+* Packet one-way latency (seconds)
+  * Measured at different packet throughput rates load e.g. light, medium, heavy.

+Listed metrics should be itemized per service instance and per direction (e.g. forward/reverse).

-# NFV Service Density Benchmarks
+# Sample NFV Service Density Benchmarks

-To illustrate defined NFV service density applicability, following sections describe three sets of NFV service topologies and configurations that have been benchmarked in open-source: i) in [LFN-FDio-CSIT], a continuous testing and data-plane benchmarking project, and ii) as part of CNCF CNF Testbed initiative [CNCF-CNF-Testbed].
+To illustrate defined NFV service density applicability, following sections describe three sets of NFV service topologies and configurations that have been benchmarked in open-source: i) in [LFN-FDio-CSIT], a continuous testing and data-plane benchmarking project, ii) as part of CNCF CNF Testbed initiative [CNCF-CNF-Testbed] and iii) in OPNFV NFVbench project.

-In both cases each NFV service instance definition is based on the same set of NF applications, and varies only by network addressing configuration to emulate multi-tenant operating environment.
+In the first two cases each NFV service instance definition is based on the same set of NF applications, and varies only by network addressing configuration to emulate multi-tenant operating environment.

+OPNFV NFVbench project is focusing on benchmarking the actual production deployments that are aligned with OPNFV specifications.

+## Intrepreting the Sample Results

+TODO How to interpret and avoid misreading included results?
+And how to avoid falling into the trap of using these results to draw generilized conclusions about performance of different virtualization technologies, e.g. VM and Containers, irrespective of deployment scenarios and what VNFs and CNFs are in the actual use.

-## Test Methodology - MRR Throughput
+## Benchmarking MRR Throughput

 Initial NFV density throughput benchmarks have been performed using Maximum Receive Rate (MRR) test methodology defined and used in FD.io CSIT.

-MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
-Maximum load for specified Ethernet frame size is set to the bi-directional link rate (2x 10GbE in referred results).
+MRR tests measure the packet forwarding rate under specified Maximum Transmit Rate (MTR) packet load  offered by traffic generator over a set trial duration, regardless of packet loss ratio (PLR).
+MTR for specified Ethernet frame size was set to the bi-directional link rate, 2x 10GbE in referred results.

 Tests were conducted with two traffic profiles: i) continuous stream of 64B frames, ii) continuous stream of IMIX sequence of (7x 64B, 4x 570B,